-This bill would, until January 1, 2035, enact the Less-Than-Zero-Emissions Incentive Lower Emissions Transition Program.
-The program would be administered by the state board and would require the state board to approve projects that reduce cumulative emissions from cargo handling equipment, as defined, and from emissions sources at seaports in the state. state during the transition period to zero-emissions cargo handling equipment requirements.
-The bill would prohibit the approval of a project after the compliance date required by a state or federal law, as provided, that requires a change in equipment to a zero-emission standard.
-The bill would require the state board to establish guidelines to determine eligibility for project approvals and would authorize the state board to establish an application fee, as specified.
+This bill would, until January 1,-2035, 2032, enact the Lower Emissions Transition Program.
+The program would be administered by the state board and would require the state board to approve projects that reduce cumulative emissions from cargo handling equipment, as defined, sources at seaports in the state during the transition period to zero-emissions cargo handling equipment requirements.
+The bill would prohibit the approval of a project after the compliance date required by a state or federal law, as provided, any applicable statute, regulation, or rule that requires a change in equipment to a zero-emission standard.
+The bill would require the state board to establish guidelines to determine eligibility for project approvals and would authorize approvals.
+The bill would describe certain types of eligible projects and would require the state board to approve projects that meet specified criteria.
+The bill would require the state board to establish an application fee, as specified.
 The bill would require the application fees to be deposited in the Air Pollution Control Fund and made available to the state board upon appropriation by the Legislature.
 The bill would establish eligibility criteria for projects.
-The bill would require the state board, by January 1, 2033, to evaluate the impact of the program on state and local clean air efforts to meet state and local clean air goals and to hold at least one public workshop before completing the study.
+The bill would require the state board, by January 1, 2033, 2027, and January 1, 2031, to evaluate the impact of the program on state and local clean air efforts to meet state and local clean air goals and to hold at least one public workshop before completing the study. evaluation.